 Institutes, Workshops, and Camps

-A two part series on wave particle duality and how it relates to quantum.
-Wave -Particle Duality is a central tenet of modern physics but is often misrepresented and is rarely connected to quantum concepts.
-Come join us for a 2 part workshop exploring this topic with materials tailored for virtual delivery.
+A 3 hour, 2 part series on wave particle duality and how it relates to quantum.
+Wave -Particle Duality is a central tenet of modern physics, but is often misrepresented and is rarely connected to quantum concepts.
 What does it mean that light is both a wave and a particle?
 How do we know that?
 Do scientists really know what is going on with light!!

 STEM Quantum Camps